wptrainingteam/learn-wp-content/blog-posts/introduction-abilities-api.md

 npm run build
 ```

-However, when I’m building Abilities into plugins, I prefer to install the composer package, which is what I’ll do to integrate it into List All URLs
+Another option is to install the composer package.
+This allows your plugin to access the latest stable version of the Abilities API and any new features it might offer, while being compatible with what is available in Core.

 ```
 cd /wp-content/plugins/list-all-urls